OpenJML/openjml.github.io/tutorial/SplittingProofs.md

 title: JML Tutorial - Splitting up proofs
 ---

-By default, OpenJML attempts to verify each method on its own and converts the entire method into one verification condition that contains all of the implicit and explicit assertions needs to verify that a method's specification and implementation agree.
+By default, OpenJML attempts to verify each method on its own and converts the entire method into one verification condition that contains all of the implicit and explicit assertions needed to verify that a method's specification and implementation agree.
 Treating each assertion individually or even in groups would require duplicating effort within the solver.
 Solvers are highly engineered for large problems and for speed.

 Nevertheless, sometimes it is helpful to break up a method's verification condition into pieces, for understanding, for debugging, or because the method is large.
 This lesson describes some mechanisms for doing that.